Dr Amanda Mullin, clinical psychologist and neurodiversity keynote speaker, Sydney.

 The Secrets To Building Resilience, Grit and Happiness

 Clinical Psychologists hold a deep and rich knowledge base on how to improve mental health.
 Typically, it is only shared with people who have already reached the stage where their mental health is causing problems.
-This knowledge has not always been easily accessible – but it’s a key component of finding happiness.
-In today’s environment, mental health and emotional intelligence skills are essential for work and relationships.

-Think Differently draws from years of research, experience and training.
 It pulls together Dr. Amanda’s corporate background and organisational psychology knowledge and experience.
 It is founded in practice, through the building of a multiple-award winning Clinical Psychology practice.
 And, importantly it’s mixed with the voice of authenticity, lived experiences and the deep skill set developed from extensive clinical one-on -one work in bringing neuroplastic change to hundreds of clients.

 A Passion For Science and Evidence in Mental Health Coaching